-I always thought of us down on the south coast to be the cosmopolitan lucky ones, easily able to take a ferry to Europe across the English channel.
-Little did I realise that the east coast of the UK also had its own ferry routes to Holland and beyond.
-In fact, taking a ferry to the Netherlands from England is a great way to explore mainland Europe, as Holland borders both Belgium and Germany, and is also within a few hours drive from Northern France.
+Taking a ferry to the Netherlands from England is a great way to explore mainland Europe with your car, as Holland borders both Belgium and Germany, and is also within a few hours drive from Northern France.

-So whether you want the freedom to bring your own car and explore further afield, or you’re just planning to explore those famous Dutch ‘coffee shops’, and buy a new pair of clogs, this guide covers all the ferry routes to Holland from England, with details of the relevant ferry ports on both sides of the North Sea, which ferry companies operate each service, and where to get cheap ferry tickets.
-So grab yourself a Heineken, a slab of Gouda, and let’s set sail, my lekkerdings!
+So whether you’re planning to explore those famous Dutch ‘coffee shops’, or buy yourself a new pair of clogs, grab yourself a Heineken, a slab of Gouda, and let’s set sail, my lekkerdings!

 Which UK ferry ports serve the Netherlands?